 Ensure that all of the design and conversion elements and features of your sales page looks great on smartphones and tablets.

 The beauty of using a plugin like Thrive Architect is that you can design and optimize your sales page template for mobile screens.

 Finally, I want to give you some tips on creating powerful call-to-action buttons.

-In e-commerce, long gone are the days where you only had a few options for adding CTA text to your buy now buttons.
+In e-commerce, long gone are the days when you only had a few options to add CTA text to your buy now buttons.

 It used to either be, Add to Cart or Buy It Now.